fsncps/fsnvim/README.md

 WORK IN PROGRESS! *unfinished and subject to change*

-The goal is smooth navigation of projects and a focus on writing and idea generation with sexy UX (due to soely the beauty of Neovim and Lua, by no means this project.)
+The goal is smooth navigation of projects and a focus on writing and idea generation with sexy UX (due to soely the beauty of Neovim and Lua, by no means this project) to provide

-- **Small**
-- **Modular**
+- **Lean and modular design**
 - **For more fun with your workflow**

 **NOT** a Neovim distribution, but instead a starting point for your configuration.